opatiny/chemexper-internship-workbook/js/npmDev.md

 To open the html file, install the Live Server Code plugin, right-click on `index.html` and click "Open with Live Server".

-## Apply cheminfo formatting rules
+## Apply Cheminfo formatting rules

-To apply the auto formatting rules of cheminfo, you have to do the following things inside of your project folder.
+To apply the auto formatting rules of Cheminfo, you have to do the following things inside of your project folder.

 WARNING: Be super careful with the commas and alphabetical order when editing `package.json`.